oldlonecoder/tlux/README.md

 * tux_signal: Basic signal-slots, from https://schneegans.github.io/tutorials/2015/09/20/signal-slot,
               adapted to this project specifics.

---- I am an old lone coder.
+--- I am a "tuxic" old lone coder.

 -- more to come...